-The increase in Q2 2020 over Q2 2019, muted due to the impact of COVID-19, was driven from continued execution of our revenue management program, occupancy increases and controlling costs through operational efficiencies.
+The increase in Q3 2020 over Q3 2019 was driven from continued execution of our revenue management program, occupancy increases and controlling costs through operational efficiencies.

 New Self Storage

 SVI acquired 46 stores in 2019.
 These additions have resulted in NOI growth quarter over quarter as we commenced reporting results.